quietui/quiet/docs/docs/ai.md

 To streamline development with AI, a set of _component reference files_ are available for use with [LLMs](https://en.wikipedia.org/wiki/Large_language_model).
 These files offer a complete breakdown of Quiet's components, making it easy to get quick, accurate help from your AI assistant.

 Component reference files are a collection of plain-text documents that describe every Quiet UI component in detail.
-An `index.txt` file lists all available components while individual `.txt` files (e.g., `quiet-button.txt`, `quiet-card.txt`, etc.) provide an in-depth look at each component's features.
+An `index.txt` file lists all available components while individual `.txt` files (e.g., `button.txt`, `card.txt`, etc.) provide an in-depth look at each component's features.

 ## Where are the files located?